-• Analysis Methods: sole module organiser 2004-2012
+• Graduate Lectures in Particle Physics Analysis Methods: module organiser 2004-2012

-U. of London PhD core module, 20 students enrolled 2011/12
+University of London PhD core module, 20 students enrolled 2011/12

 Teaching: 4 lectures

 Assessment: summative assessments in each session

 This is a module I developed in 2000 and was invited to deliver annually to 100 international PhD students at the DESY particle physics accelerator laboratory, Hamburg.
 I proposed this be added to the University of London intercollegiate PhD course in particle physics in 2004.
 In October I mentored a postdoc, who then took on the course in the last session.